01Take a walk

 Do you and your partner already have a collection of board games?
-Look through and see if there are any you can play together.
+Look through them and see if there are any you can play together.
 Games like Roll For It, Age of War, Love Letter, Onitama, and trivia games can work well.

 Video games often make for good date nights too.
 Check for those that have couch co-op, take turns (when one person "dies," the other gets to play), or even try splitting the controller.

-Is there a movie or show that you and your partner have been meaning to watch, but haven’t had time for?
+Is there a movie or show you and your partner have been meaning to watch, but haven’t had time for?
 Mark a date on the calendar to go on a viewing marathon.

 Since most people have a subscription to a streaming service, this should be close to free, but YouTube can come to the rescue if you don’t have a subscription.
 There are plenty of web series available for free online.

 Optionally, you could go shopping for some candy, popcorn, and other movie staples to enjoy throughout the day.

 Has it been awhile since you and your partner discussed future goals and desires?
 While neglecting date nights is one thing, not having a clear direction on where the two of you are headed is another.

 Carve out some time together to talk about your wishes for the future.
 What are you currently working toward?
 Should that change?
 How will you both get there?

 Talk about it over some beer or wine and make a plan that gets you both on the same page again.
-In a time where everyone is too busy and their schedules are packed, it’s important to reconnect on a regular basis to make sure you and your partner are happy.
+In a time when everyone is too busy and their schedules are packed, it’s important to reconnect on a regular basis to make sure you and your partner are happy.

 09Take a scenic drive